You might have noticed the items you’ve bought recently might have gone a little bit more expensive than usual.

 There is no one answer to what causes inflation but there are several different theories about what might cause it:

 The demand for goods goes up when the economy is growing.
 This happens because there are more jobs and people make more money.
 And when this happens, the companies that make these goods will raise prices.
 This makes inflation happen.

 Example: In India, traditional sweets are a trendy gift item for Diwali, so their demand rises just before the festival starts.
 To accommodate this demand, producers raise the prices, leading to demand-pull inflation (of sweets).

 To put it simply, if the cost of something that a company needs to make a product goes up, the price of the finished product will also go up.

 When companies have to pay more for things like labour, materials, or utilities, they’ll often raise prices to make up for it.

 Example: Rising cost of Malaysia’s chicken.
-Cost of chicken increased because there are labor shortages, increased minimum wages, and the rising cost of imported chicken feed.
+The cost of chicken increased because there are labour shortages, increased minimum wages, and the rising cost of imported chicken feed.

 When a country’s debt grows, the government can ask people to pay more taxes or print more money.

 If the government requires people to pay more taxes, businesses will raise their prices, and this will cause inflation.